edify42/baby-time/README.md

 5 minute intervals lasting 1 minute for over 1 hour.

+It's important to focus on relaxation for Jo fox.

 ### Transition phase

 Really intense phase of contractions where final dialation occurs.
 Midwife